fglandry/TrajFusionNet/README.md

 ## Citation

-If you use any of this code, please cite the following publication:
+If you find this repo useful, please cite the following publication:

 TBD